Wednesday’s ‘Bold And The Beautiful’ Spoilers: Ridge Challenges Brooke

-The Bold and the Beautiful spoilers for Wednesday, August 28 reveals that Ridge Forrester (Thorsten Kaye) will challenge his wife.
+The Bold and the Beautiful spoilers for Wednesday, August 28 reveal that Ridge Forrester (Thorsten Kaye) will challenge his wife.
 Brooke Logan Forrester (Katherine Kelly Lang) will try to convince her husband that the fall was an accident.
 But Ridge won’t buy her excuses, per Highlight Hollywood.

 Ridge is terrified that he will lose his son.
 Thomas Forrester (Matthew Atkinson) is currently in a coma after he fell off the cliff at Steffy Forrester’s (Jacqueline MacInnes Wood) house.
 Ridge was just in time to see Brooke confront Thomas when he arrived at the cliff house.
 She yanked her daughter from Thomas, and yelled, “Get away from her!”

-She then pushed Thomas who fell backward off the ledge.
-Ridge ran to his unconscious son who barely had a pulse.
+She then pushed Thomas, who fell backward off the ledge.
+Ridge ran to his unconscious son, who barely had a pulse.
 There is no doubt in Ridge’s mind that Brooke intentionally pushed Thomas over the edge.

-When they arrived at the hospital, Ridge was frantic when they were told that Thomas’ condition was serious.
+When they arrived at the hospital, Ridge was frantic because they were told that Thomas’ condition was serious.
 He knew that his son was fighting for his life and he felt helpless as he watched the doctors do everything to keep him alive.
-Ridge was also furious at Brooke who kept saying that it was an accident.
+Ridge was also furious at Brooke, who kept saying that it was an accident.

 The Bold and the Beautiful spoilers indicate that Ridge will challenge Brooke’s story.
 He doesn’t believe that she accidentally pushed his son off a cliff.
 But Brooke will insist that she was only trying to defend Hope.
 Brooke thought that Thomas was getting physical with Hope and that he was trying to intimidate her.
 In reality, Thomas was actually apologizing for all the pain that he had caused her.